Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Thermalization

-When $\widehat{H}_F$ is chaotic, the eigenstates $|\psi_{\alpha}\rangle$ written in the eigenstates of $\widehat{H}_I$ and away from the edges of the spectrum are very delocalized~\cite{Santos2010PRE,RigolSantos2010,Santos2010PREb,Torres2014local}.
-They are similar to random vectors.
-Thus, their values of $\text{IPR}_{\alpha}$ become smooth functions of energy, as seen in Fig.~\ref{fig:ETH} (a) and (c).
+The eigenstates $|\psi_{\alpha}\rangle$ of a chaotic $\widehat{H}_F$ written in the eigenstates of $\widehat{H}_I$ and away from the edges of the spectrum are very delocalized~\cite{Santos2010PRE,RigolSantos2010,Santos2010PREb,Torres2014PRE}.
+They are close to random vectors, although they never reach the level of spreading of eigenstates from full random matrices.
+Their values of $\text{IPR}_{\alpha}$ are large and become smooth functions of energy, as seen in Fig.~\ref{fig:ETH} (a) and (c).
 This is to be contrasted with the integrable XXZ model, where large fluctuations prevail [Fig.~\ref{fig:ETH} (e)].

-The similar structures of the eigenstates in the chaotic domain lead to small fluctuations of $\langle \psi_{\alpha} |\widehat{O} | \psi_{\alpha } \rangle$.
+The similar structures of the eigenstates in the chaotic domain lead to small fluctuations of $O_{\alpha \alpha}$.
 This is illustrated in Fig.~\ref{fig:ETH} (b) and (d) for the spin-spin correlation.
-We see that for the parameters where the structures of $\widehat{H}_F^{\text{local}}$ and $\widehat{H}_F^{\text{global}}$ are similar, the sizes of the fluctuations are also comparable.
-In contrast, for the integrable model, the fluctuations are much larger [Fig.~\ref{fig:ETH} (f)].
-By comparing the eigenstate expectation values of few-observables for different system sizes, we also verified that the fluctuations decrease with system size for the two chaotic systems~\cite{Santos2010PREb,Torres2014local}, but not for the integrable model.
-These results indicate agreement with ETH and the viability of thermalization in the chaotic domain.
+For the parameters chosen in the figure, the values of $\text{IPR}_{\alpha}$ for the eigenstates of $\widehat{H}_F^{\text{local}}$ and $\widehat{H}_F^{\text{global}}$ in the XXZ basis are equivalent~\cite{Torres2014PRE}.
+In this case the sizes of the fluctuations for both models are also comparable.
+In contrast, for the integrable system, the fluctuations are much larger [Fig.~\ref{fig:ETH} (f)].
+By comparing the eigenstate expectation values of few-observables for three system sizes (the ones available to exact diagonalization), we also verified that the fluctuations decrease with system size for the two chaotic systems away from the edges of the spectrum~\cite{Santos2010PREb,Torres2014PRE}, but not for the integrable model or the chaotic ones close to the borders of the spectrum.
+These results indicate the viability of thermalization in the region of chaotic eigenstates.